Transport in Dublin: Motorways

 Greater Dublin is directly served by several motorways.
-The M50 motorway, arguably the most important to the city is an intra-area thoroughfare that is a partial ring road around the southern, western, northern and north eastern edges of the city.
+The M50 motorway, arguably the most important to the city, is an intra-area thoroughfare which forms a partial ring road around the southern, western, and northern edges of the city.
 Construction of the M50 took almost 20 years, with the final section opening in June 2005.
 A court case regarding the destruction of medieval ruins at Carrickmines Castle delayed the final completion of the route.

-On 20 December 2006 the Port Tunnel which carries traffic from the port and onto the motorway close to the M50/M1 interchange was opened as the first step of an eastern bypass to Dublin, making the M1 junctions 1 to 3 part of the M50.
+On 20 December 2006 the Port Tunnel, which carries traffic from the port and onto the motorway close to the M50/M1 interchange, was opened as the first step of an eastern bypass for Dublin, making the M1 junctions 1 to 3 part of the M50.
 Though originally intended to be a two-lane single-bore system catering specifically to HGV traffic, the Port Tunnel was built to motorway standard as two separate tunnels to cater for all traffic (although HGV traffic is not tolled).
 The tunnels are deeper than originally planned to reduce disturbance to residential areas, and were built one kilometre longer and with more ancillary works to facilitate this.
-Since February 2007, 5-axle vehicles are prohibited from travelling within the city centre cordon between 7:00 and 19:00 Monday to Sunday (unless the vehicle has obtained a valid permit for necessary deliveries from the Dublin City Council HGV website).
+Since February 2007, 5-axle vehicles are prohibited from travelling within the city centre cordon between 7:00 and 19:00 Monday to Sunday (without a valid permit for necessary deliveries from the Dublin City Council HGV website).

-The M50 originally had two traffic lanes going either direction but was increased to three on the southern section, and four lanes each way between junctions on the Northern and Western sections.
+The M50 originally had two traffic lanes in each direction, but this was increased to three on the southern section, and to four lanes each way between junctions on the northern and western sections.
 Transport Infrastructure Ireland also increased capacity at many of the motorway's busiest junctions by building triple-grade interchanges instead of the lower capacity roundabouts and crossroads that had been in place.
 The toll at the West-Link which caused huge tailbacks was demolished and replaced by a tag tolling system.
 This reduced tailbacks greatly.

 The M1, M2, M3, M4, M6, M7, M8, M9 and M11 motorways all serve the Greater Dublin Area.